toromi-hearts-2/toromi-hearts-2/README.md

 Hi.
 Yes, I'm a person with DID.
 Yes, I know about my disorder, and I know a lot about it actually!
-I don't want to make details about my alters public, so this is just to signify that someone other than the host (Tech / DDR-Angel) is in front.
+I don't want to make details about my alters public, so this is just to signify that someone other than the host (Tech / DDR-Angel) is in front (or maybe he is in front.
+You'd know if you know what other names he uses!)

 Since this is the case, **please don't interact with me unless I do first or if you're one of the amazing people here!**